YilinGao/Angular-Tutorial/README.md

 2. Now I've seen two different ways of defining routes:

 * Way 1: no component if the path still has children, only including component if this is a leaf path (our project).
-So **each leaf path defines a complete page**.
+So **each leaf path defines a complete page**. **Component-less route**.

   ```typescript
   const routes: Routes = [